PASADENA, Calif. – Washington State coach Paul Wulff made official Thursday what most everyone else thought all along.

 As a true freshman, Tuel made his debut at USC in the season’s fourth game, relieving Lobbestael and completing 14 of 22 passes for 130 yards and one interception.

-Tuel started the next five games before having his season cut short with a a slight dislocation of his kneecap against Arizona.
+Tuel started the next five games before having his season cut short with a slight dislocation of his kneecap against Arizona.
 For the season, the 6-foot-3, 215-pound Tuel was 71 of 121 (58.7 percent) passing for 789 yards, with six touchdowns and five interceptions.
-His best game came at Cal when he threw for 354 yards and two scores.
+His best game came at California when he threw for 354 yards and two scores.

 Lobbestael started three games last year and relieved in six others, hitting on 67 of 144 passes (46.5 percent) for 655 yards.
 He threw for three touchdowns and eight interceptions.